pavanadithyachaganti/self_correcting_rag/README.md

    -> check faithfulness -- unfaithful? --> regenerate, stricter grounding
    -> answer + faithfulness / context precision / answer relevancy + trace
 ```
+The sample knowledge base is a small set of notes on RAG techniques (retrieval, reranking, corrective RAG, evaluation, chunking), so out of the box you can ask the system how it itself works.
 ## Quickstart

 ```bash